pluralsh/terraform-provider-plural/docs/resources/stack_run_trigger.md

 ### Required

-- `id` (String) ID of the Infrastructure Stack that should be used stack a new run from the newest SHA in the stack's run history.
+- `id` (String) ID of the Infrastructure Stack that should be used to start a new run from the newest SHA in the stack's run history.